SSoelvsten/adiar/README.md

 One also needs a _C++_ compiler of ones choice.
 All development has currently been with the _gcc_ compiler, so we cannot guarantee other compilers will work out-of-the-box.
-The project also has dependencies on _CMake_ and the _Boost Library_.
-On Ubuntu 18+ you can obtain all these dependencies with the following commands.
+The project is built with _CMake_ and has dependencies on the _Boost Library_.
+On Ubuntu 18+ you can obtain all these with the following commands.

 ```bash
 apt install g++ cmake libboost-all-dev